 Everyone Needs a Bill in Their Life

-With everything today calculated, quantified, divided, and often politicized, Bill provides a window into the analog beauty of humanity.
+With everything today calculated, digitized, quantified, divided, and often politicized, Bill provides a window into the analog beauty of humanity.

 Everyone needs a Bill in their life.

 Bill is one of my most valued colleagues, yet for many years, I did not even know his name.
 I simply referred to him as “the Dude.”

 Our first encounters were tacit, just two figures on an empty stretch of beach, staring at the horizon.
 A few years later we finally met, each standing ankle deep in the break, evaluating if the current was too perilous to fully submerge.
 We simultaneously looked at each other from afar, and without speaking, returned to our corners in the sand.
 In forgoing the swim, we initiated a communication.

 Over the years those distanced glances evolved into nods, the nods into smiles, smiles into banter, banter into friendship.
 At first, I considered it something akin to a “summer camp friend” or personal lifeguard.
 Yet, more recently, I have come to realize that our interaction is much more profound.

 From the exterior, Bill and I have little to nothing in common.
 He drives a baby blue vintage convertible, me a Huffy beach bike.
 He talks on the phone; I write.
 He smokes cigars; I run.
 He eats sandwiches, I eat salad.
 Different ages, upbringings, genders, and backgrounds echo our presumable inability to relate.
 Yet, it is that seemingly disparate surface that provides an illuminating foray into what it should mean to be human.